jbhender/R_parallel/Readme.md

 As a running example, we will consider permutation tests for gene set enrichment analysis.
 Such analyses are used to understand large-scale sequencing experiments in terms of sets of functionally related and possibly differentially expressed genes.
 For data we will use a cohort of Triple Negative Breast Cancers consisting of two racial groups, African Americans (AA) and American of European ancestry (EA).
-The data come from:
+The data originally come from
-<a href=''>here</a> and is named `YaleTNBC.Rdata' in this repository.
+<a href='https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE46581'>here</a> and is named `YaleTNBC.Rdata' in this repository.

 At a high level, the basic steps of the analysis are: